adhilmd/TopologyCustomAnalysis/Others/README.md

 Peak analysis scripts

-(Note: All the library and sample input files are in the Libraryfiles folder)
+(Note: All the library and sample input files are in the libraryfiles folder.
+Input bed and bedgraph files are obtained from NCBI GEO: GSE16258)

 (i) Plotting user defined chromosome tracks using bedgraph files